ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_faq.md

 $priceLine->setExtendedData($extendedData);
 ```

-- You can also pass additional data in the parties, if they are connected to a customer
+- You can also pass additional data in the parties, if they are connected to a customer:

 ``` php
 $priceRequest = new PriceRequest();